LucasBarretto86/LOVE2D_experiment/README.md

 ### Centralized Anchors

-!Notice that by standard every obj is drawed from top left corner, that's why it has to be translated!
+!Notice that by standard every obj is drawn from top left corner, that's why it has to be translated!

-This is a method to translate obj.x -50% to allow it to be centralized when it gets drawed
+This is a method to translate obj.x -50% to allow it to be centralized when it gets drawn

 ```lua
 function getAnchorX(object)